alpernae/NotesPlus/README.md

     *   In the "Load new extension" dialog:
         *   Set "Extension type" to "Java".
         *   Click "Select file..." and navigate to the `build/libs/` directory in your project, then select the `BurpNotesPlus-VERSION.jar` file.
     *   Click "Next".
-The extension should load, and a "Notes++" tab will appear in the Burp Suite main window.
+The extension should load, and a "notes+" tab will appear in the Burp Suite main window.
 You should also see log messages from the extension in the `Output` pane of the `Extensions` tab.

 ## Usage

-1.  **Accessing Notes+**: Click on the "Notes++" tab in Burp Suite.
+1.  **Accessing Notes+**: Click on the "notes+" tab in Burp Suite.
 2.  **Creating a New Note**:
     *   Click the `+` (New Note) button.
     *   The title field will reset to "Untitled Note", and the editor will be cleared.